SoChunNing/SoChunNing/README.md

 - I'm So Chun Ning and you guys can call me Felix.
-- I’m currently studying at The Chinese University of Hong Kong and my major is BEng: AIST.
+- I’m currently studying at The Chinese University of Hong Kong, and my major is BEng: AIST.
 - I’m currently learning AI technology.
 - I'm quite good at badminton and cycling.